TheKingAde/alx-low_level_programming/0x08-recursion/README.md

-third func = returns the length of a string fourth func = returns the factorial of a given number. fifth func =  returns the value of x raised to the power of y
+third func = returns the length of a string fourth func = returns the factorial of a given number. fifth func =  returns the value of x raised to the power of y sixth func = returns the natural square root of a number.